-Beam Consolidation By Vibration [Slump is 3 in.
-(75 mm) or Less]
+Beam Consolidation By Vibration [Required when Slump is less than 1 in.]

-- 1. See steps 1 through 4 of the "Rodding Procedure". - 2.
+- 1. See steps 1 through 4 of the "Rodding Procedure." - 2.
 Fill the mold in one layer. - 3.
-Insert the vibrator at intervals not exceeding 150 mm (6 in.) along the center line of the long dimension of the specimen.
+Insert the vibrator at intervals not exceeding 6 in. along the center line of the long dimension of the specimen.
 Vibrate the concrete until it becomes relatively smooth and large air bubbles cease to break through the top surface.
 Be careful to withdraw the vibrator in such a manner that no air pockets are left in the specimen. - 4.
 Do not allow the vibrator to contact the bottom or sides of the mold. - 5.
 After vibrating, tap the outside of the mold sharply at least 10 times with the mallet.
 This is to close any voids left by the vibrator, and to release any large bubbles of entrapped air.
 After tapping, spade the sides and ends with a trowel or other tool to eliminate honeycombing. - 6.
-See steps 10 through 13 of the "Rodding Procedure".
+See steps 10 through 13 of the "Rodding Procedure."